lanl/epicast-julia-tools/README.md

 ### Epicast

 Basic I/O and preprocessing routines for data in either count or event format.
+Requires `EpicastTables`.

 ### EpicastPlot

 Basic plotting of timeseries data.
+Requires `Epicast` and `EpicastTables`.

 ### PlotHelpers